 Latvia’s banking sector: Facts & Figures

-The banking sector continued to demonstrate healthy profitability and reported a profit of €454 million in 2016.
-The Latvian banking industry’s return on assets (ROA) and ROE are above the EU average: 1.49% and 14.25%, respectively.
-The efficiency ratio (cost-to-income ratio – 44.68%) is among the best in the EU.
+Nevertheless, the banking sector continued to demonstrate healthy profitability and reported a profit of €236 million in 2017.
+The Latvian banking industry’s return on assets and return on equity are at 0.9% and 7.61% (6.9%, EBA) respectively.
+The cost to income ratio 59% (FCMC) is strong, compared to EU average.

 Latvian banks maintain high capitalisation levels and total capital adequacy ratio of the banking sector was 21%.
 Higher prudential requirements and relatively high returns have contributed to improvement of capital ratios providing high potential loss absorption capacity.

 Overall the Latvian banking sector is stable, resilient, well capitalised and ready to support the expanding ambition of Latvian economy.